pantheon-systems/documentation/style-guide.md

 #About This Guide

-This style guide will help Pantheors who create technical content write in consistent voice, tone, and style.
-See the [glossary](https://docs.google.com/a/getpantheon.com/spreadsheets/d/1npBDQl1v0l-mukVC9yF9RSwvwjdSlrqUY5B1oDgy9kw/edit "Pantheon google drive, glossary") for an alphabetical listing of commonly used words, terms, UI elements, and titles.
+This style guide will help authors who create technical content write in consistent voice, tone, and style.

 For any questions or comments, [create an issue](https://github.com/pantheon-systems/documentation/issues).